BCI Awards Judges 2025

 Cary Jasgur FBCI

-Cary has over 29 years of experience in Enterprise, Organizational, and Operational Resilience, Business Continuity, Disaster Recovery, Crisis Management and Communications, Emergency Management, Incident Management, Pandemic Planning, Continuity of Operations, Information Systems Security Officer duties, Federal Information Systems Management Act compliance, and Project and Program Management.
-Cary has worked as an individual contributor as well as leading and managing a team of experts in the resilience space.
-Cary has developed and led many Organizational Resilience projects in financial services, healthcare, higher education, global biotech, global pharmaceuticals, global insurance, global legal, and federal, state, and local government markets in both the United States and throughout Europe.
+Cary Jasgur serves as the Global Governance and Resilience Lead for Solventum, he has over 30 years of experience in Enterprise Resilience, Business Continuity, Disaster Recovery, Crisis Management and Communications, Emergency Management, Incident Management, and Pandemic Planning.
+Cary has developed and led many Enterprise Resilience projects in global financial services, global healthcare, higher education, global biotech, global pharmaceuticals, global insurance, global legal, and federal, state, and local government markets, within the United States and Europe.

-Cary currently holds an FBCI, MBCP, and PMP, and serves as the Chairperson of the Editorial Advisory Board for Disaster Recovery Journal, as well as the Co-Chair for The Business Continuity Institute US Chapter, serving on the Diversity and Inclusion and Membership Engagement Committees.
+Cary currently holds an FBCI, MBCP, and PMP, and as just finished his two (2) terms as the Chair for the Editorial Advisory Board for Disaster Recovery Journal, as well as a member of The Business Continuity Institute USA Chapter and sits on the Diversity and Inclusion Workstream and the Membership Engagement Workstream.

-Cary is a regular speaker at the Disaster Recovery Journal’s conferences as well as other industry conferences on a variety of topics within the Organizational and Operational Resilience space.
-In addition, Cary is the author of three articles on Organizational Resilience published in the Journal of Business Continuity and Emergency Management.
+Cary has spoken at several industry conferences on a variety of topics within the Enterprise Resilience space.
+In addition, Cary is the author of three (3) articles on Enterprise Resilience published in the Journal of Business Continuity and Emergency Management.
+Cary holds a dual Master of Science degree in Organizational Leadership and Project Management and Leadership, as well as a Bachelor of Science degree in Technical Management.

 Why did you want to become a BCI Awards Judge?